 Graybard tilted his head towards Josah.
 “Look, I don’t even pretend to understand what goes on between cities.
 All I know is that he plans to challenge the current ruler, some young girl.”

 Josah stared at Graybard.
 He could only think of one girl in Bon Abbi brave enough to take his father’s place.
 That girl had to be Evelyn Miller.
-“What girl?”
+“What about a girl?”

 Lifting his shoulders, Graybard replied he didn’t know.
-“Lord Mayweather had been sick about the time I got to Casselberry.
-Some healer from Midland helped him for a while until he passed away.
+“Lord Rando had been sick about the time I got to Casselberry.
+A healer from Midland helped him for a while until he passed away.
 Now, she’s taking his place.”